FormularSumo/formularsumo.co.uk/blog/2025/transport-should-be-for-the-public/transport-should-be-for-the-public.md

 We've already mentioned the spatial inefficiency of cars, but as well as taking up much more road space and increasing the distance between places they also wear away roads faster due to their increased weight and speed.
 [Analysis from Urban3](https://www.urbanthree.com/services/cost-of-service-analysis/) shows that these sorts of designs are by and large financially insolvent, especially in the long-term, and have to be heavily subsidised by the traditional - often run-down and poorly funded - urban centres and older parts of the town.

+Different forms need to have unified tickets and otherwise work in harmony.

 ## When private road vehicles do make sense